Against the Sun: Historical background

 On January 16, 1942, Chief Aviation Machinist's Mate and enlisted Naval pilot Harold Dixon (aged 41, from La Mesa, California), radioman Gene Aldrich (aged 22 from Sikeston, Missouri) and bombardier Anthony Pastula (aged 24 of Youngstown, Ohio) took off from the aircraft carrier USS Enterprise in a Douglas TBD Devastator torpedo bomber Bureau Number 0335.
 As part of Torpedo Squadron SIX (VT-6), they were to undertake an anti-submarine sweep over the Pacific Ocean.
-Once airborne they were to maintain radio silence to safeguard the carrier being detected by the Japanese.
+Once airborne, they were to maintain radio silence to safeguard the carrier from being detected by the Japanese.

 Their aircraft lost position and was unable to return to the carrier.
 Running low on fuel, Dixon ditched the aircraft in the ocean.
 The aircraft sank quickly taking most of the crew's survival equipment with it.
 The men inflated the small rubber life raft and climbed inside.
-Surviving on rainwater and rations the men drifted for 34 days and travelled over 1,000 miles, before landing on the Pukapuka atoll, a friendly island.
+Surviving on rainwater and rations, the men drifted for 34 days and travelled over 1,000 miles, before landing on the Pukapuka atoll, a friendly island.
 The crew was picked up a week later by a seaplane from the USS Swan.

-Medals

 For his efforts to keep his crew alive Dixon was awarded the Navy Cross.
 The citation read "...for extreme heroism, exceptional determination, resourcefulness, skilled seamanship, excellent judgment and highest quality of leadership".
 Both Pastula and Aldrich received presidential commendations for their "extraordinary courage, fortitude, strength of character and exceptional endurance".

 The emergency life raft along with the crew was washed ashore on Pukapuka atoll and later sent to Pearl Harbor.
 After the war, the raft was repaired and on display at the United States Naval Academy Museum for the remainder of the war.
 Currently on display at the National Naval Aviation Museum, the raft is displayed with a cut-out of the crew in the exhibit "Raft: A story of survival at sea".

-Memorials

-Dixon died on June 26, 1987, and is buried at Fort Rosecrans National Cemetery.
-Pastula died on October 19, 1982, and is buried in Ohio.
-Aldrich died of cancer on March 27, 1973, in San Diego.
-After the war, Aldrich married Frances Pastula, Tony's sister.